sunflowerit/waftlib/README.md

 ## What does it do

-- Build `.venv-odoo` virtual environment with Python version in `config/.python-odoo-version` using `pyenv` for Odoo code.
+- Build `.venv` virtual environment with Python version in `config/.python-version` using `pyenv` for Odoo code.
-- Build `.venv-waft` virtual environment with Python version in `config/.python-waft-version` using `pyenv` for some waft tools.
+- Build `.waft-venv` virtual environment with Python version in `config/.waft-python-version` using `pyenv` for some waft tools.
-- Install Python dependencies from `requirements-odoo-install-default.txt` in `.venv-odoo` virtual environment.
+- Install Python dependencies from `requirements-install-default.txt` in `.venv` virtual environment.
-- Install Python dependencies from `requirements-waft-install-default.txt` in `.venv-waft` virtual environment.
+- Install Python dependencies from `waft-requirements-install-default.txt` in `.waft-venv` virtual environment.
-- Use `gitaggregrator` to collect Odoo modules from different `git` repositories and branches as defined in `config/odoo-code.yaml`.
+- Use `gitaggregrator` to collect Odoo modules from different `git` repositories and branches as defined in `config/code.yaml`.
-- Select some modules and not others that defined in `config/odoo-code.yaml`.
+- Select some modules and not others that defined in `config/code.yaml`.
-- Generate the Odoo config file in `.ignore/auto/odoo.conf`
+- Generate the Odoo config file in `.ignore/config/odoo.conf`
 - Offer some handy scripts in `scripts/`.

 ## What it does not do (or: prerequisites)